-The G20 HWG should actively involve the private sector in shaping and adopting regulations and standards for digital health that are robust, agile, and that minimize the potential for unintended consequences.
+The private sector brings unique expertise in the rapidly evolving digital health landscape and has first-hand experience in navigating the regulatory, infrastructural, and market-related challenges that typically accompany such innovation.
+Policymakers should actively involve the private sector in shaping and adopting regulations and standards for digital health that are robust, agile, and that minimize the potential for unintended consequences.
 This collaboration should focus on promoting innovation, patient safety, and global interoperability, while avoiding overly rigid regulations that could hinder progress.
-Specifically, the G20 HWG should encourage the adoption of established healthcare standards which have been developed in partnership with industry, including, for instance, the GS1 Healthcare and HL7 FHIR standards.
+Specifically, policymakers should encourage the adoption of established healthcare standards which have been developed in partnership with industry, including, for instance, the GS1 Healthcare33 and HL7 FHIR standards34.
 The GS1 Healthcare standard focuses on improving patient safety and supply chain efficiency through the use of globally unique identification numbers for products and assets, enabling seamless traceability and information sharing.
 The HL7 FHIR standard, on the other hand, enables the exchange of electronic health records and other healthcare data across different systems through the use of standardized data formats.
-Other areas of digital health practice where the G20 HWG could work to advance the adoption of common standards include, for instance, the DICOM standards for medical imaging data sharing, the ISO/IEEE 11073 standards for interoperability of medical devices, and the LOINC standards for standardized laboratory and clinical test results.
+Other areas of digital health practice where policymakers could work to advance the adoption of common standards include, for instance, the DICOM standards for medical imaging data sharing35, the ISO/IEEE 11073 standards for interoperability of medical devices36. and the LOINC standards for standardized laboratory and clinical test results37.